Join the Challenge

 Office Hours and Workshops

-In a typical year, students are encouraged to visit the IDEAS Lab in the Student Union to speak with an SVIC team member during office hours.
-This year, we have office hours via Zoom on Mondays and Thursdays from 5-6pm.
-Students are encouraged to seek help during office hours and to attend recommended workshops which will help them prepare for the SVIC Finalist Showcase.
+This year we held office hours via zoom on Mondays and Wednesdays from 3pm - 4pm starting on October, 17th 2022.
+Students were encouraged to seek help during office hours and to attend recommended workshops which helped them prepare for the SVIC Finalist Showcase.

 Intellectual Property Protection